Which antidepressants should be avoided during pregnancy?

 What's the bottom line?

 If you have depression and are pregnant or thinking about getting pregnant, consult your health care provider.
-Sometimes mild depression can be managed with psychotherapy, including counseling or other therapies.
-If your depression is severe or you have a recent history of depression, the risk of relapse might be greater than the risks associated with antidepressants.
+Sometimes mild to moderate depression can be managed with psychotherapy, including counseling or other therapies.
+If your depression is moderate to severe or you have a recent history of depression, the risk of relapse might be greater than the risks associated with antidepressants.

 Deciding how to treat depression during pregnancy isn't easy.
-The risks and benefits of taking medication during pregnancy must be weighed carefully on a case-by-case basis.
+The risks and benefits of taking medication during pregnancy must be weighed carefully.
 Work with your health care provider to make an informed choice that gives you — and your baby — the best chance for long-term health.

 See more In-depth